aws/aws-iot-device-sdk-embedded-C/README.md

 -DINSTALL_LIBS="DEFENDER;SHADOW;JOBS;OTA;OTA_HTTP;OTA_MQTT;BACKOFF_ALGORITHM;HTTP;JSON;MQTT;PKCS"
 ```

-By default, the location of headers will be in the default system path for headers
+By default, the install path for headers will be `/opt/include` while the install path for
-such as `/usr/local/include` for Linux.
-For libraries, this will likely
+libraries will be `/opt/lib`.
+If `/opt` does not exist as a directory in your file system,
+then `$HOME/aws/include` and `$HOME/aws/lib` will be used instead.
+You can also set
+`-DINSTALL_TO_SYSTEM=1` to install to the system path for headers and libraries
-be `/usr/local/lib` for Linux.
+in your OS (e.g. `/usr/local/include` & `/usr/local/lib` for Linux).

 Upon entering `make install`, the location of each library will be specified first
 followed by the location of all installed headers: